Eugene-Mark/Bictionary/README.md

 ## Todo
- - A web portal about the terminology hot ratio in search engine
+ - A web portal with the terminology hot ratio in search engine

   [1]: https://www.pexels.com